Pashtun culture

 Pashtun culture (پښتون کلتور) is based on Pashtunwali, as well as speaking of the Pashto language and wearing Pashtun dress.

-Pashtunwali and Islam are the two main factors which make the baseline for the social behavior in Pashtun society.
+Pashtunwali is the baseline for the social behavior in Pashtun society.
 Pashtuns are traditionally strict and conservative regarding the preservation of their culture.

 Pashtunwali as a social code of honor

 Being the world's largest tribal ethnicity, Pashtun society is guarded by a code of common rules, customs and social behaviors, known collectively as Pashtunwali.
 The code is based on personal honor and promotes courage, self-respect, independence, leadership, justice and hospitality.